otheiner/blog/_posts/2025-08-29-TA_preparation.md

 image_heading: /assets/images/TA/ridge.jpeg
 ---

 It was the end of October 2024, I officially defended my [thesis](https://repository.cern/records/wp9p0-hkk75) titled "Searching for new physics using the ATLAS and FASER detectors" and became a doctor of philosophy a.k.a.
-Ph.D.
-Yay, time to take some break and go for a big adventure!
-I first went with my friends climbing to Leonidio in Greece for ten days but I didn't plan anything for the trail.
-Te Araroa had been in my mind for the past 6 months but I didn't do any preparation and since then.
+Ph.D. *Yay!* Time to take a break and go for big adventures!
+Right after defending, I went with my friends climbing to Leonidio in Greece for ten days but I didn't plan anything for the trail.
+Te Araroa had been in my mind for the past 6 months but I didn't do any preparation since then.
 It was end of November and I still didn't plan anything.
-I am trying not to stress by things but this was the moment when I realised that time is ticking and if I want to do the trail this season, I should better start planning because I should be standing in Bluff at the beginning of the trail in not more than two months.
+I am usually trying not to stress by things, but this was the moment when I realised that time is ticking and if I want to do the trail this season, I should better start planning because I should be standing in Bluff at the beginning of the trail in not more than two months!
 So I started some actual planning.

 ## The big planning... or not?